maheshacharya/hippo-docker-deployments/kubernetes/README.md

 Config Map
 ---------
 Config Mp is a way to manage all environmetal variables subjet to change per deployment.
 For example a reverse proxy configuration on *test* deployment could be different from *QA* and *Production* deployment.
 We are storing Nginx defalt.conf as a Config Map item.
+In this case, just change *cms.cloud-hub.co* with an appliable server domain name.
 ```
 apiVersion: v1
 kind: ConfigMap